tapioca24/p5.capture/README.md

 ## Wide variety of export formats 🤹

-Tired of having to use different libraries for different formats? p5.capture supports a wide variety of export formats: WebM, GIF, PNG, JPEG, and WebP.
+Tired of having to use different libraries for different formats? p5.capture supports a wide variety of export formats: WebM, GIF, MP4, PNG, JPG, and WebP.
 Say goodbye to having to use multiple libraries for recording.

 # Installation